Stock events for Bank of America Corp. (BAC)

 BAC’s Geographic footprint

-Bank of America has a significant global presence, operating across the United States, its territories, and in more than 35 other countries.
-Within the U.S., it serves approximately 69 million consumer and small business clients through around 3,700 retail financial centers and 15,000 ATMs.
+Bank of America has a significant global presence, serving clients across the United States, its territories, and in more than 35 countries.
+In the United States, it has approximately 3,600 retail financial centers and 15,000 ATMs, serving nearly 70 million clients.
+Its international operations span key financial hubs worldwide, including North America, Asia Pacific, and Europe, the Middle East & Africa.

 BAC Corporate Image Assessment